resixorg/ace-toolkit/README.md

 <hr/>

 # ACE Toolkit Contents
-The contents of the ACE Toolkit is under active development.
+The contents of the ACE Toolkit are under active development.
+Read more about the currently planned products and services below.

 ## [ACE Screener](https://github.com/resixorg/ace-toolkit/wiki/ACE-Screener)
 The first product released will be a screening tool for ACEs to be used by individuals and therapist alike.
 We find that there is a lack of simple and easy-to-use screening tools that allow for easy embedding in therapist and community websites, and which by default preserve the privacy of the people being screened.